 60mm: An Amazing Pain in the Ass

-Since the 10-24 is the newer of the two lenses I worked with, it’s a little unfair of me to compare their performance, especially since the 60mm f/2.4 macro was one of the early XF lenses, released in 2012.
+Since the 10-24 is the newer of the two lenses I worked with, it’s a little unfair of me to compare their performance, especially considering the fact that the 60mm f/2.4 macro was one of the early XF lenses, released in 2012.

 Nevertheless, it must be said: if the 10-24mm makes the X-T1 feel like a bullet train, the 60mm turns it into a leaky tractor with flat tires.